DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 No Center in the history of basketball has ever before breathed that rarified air.
 It isn't all that surprising then that my original model significantly underestimates how voters value what he contributes to his team.
 He's facilitating the offense in a way no "big man" ever has.

 ### S p a r s e    D a t a
 Furthermore, two huge factors in the accuracy of predictions are the amount and quality of historical reference data.
 There is only one spot available for a Center on each All-NBA Team, so we have precious-little data to work with.
 60 award winners over a 20 year period simply isn't enough data for the model to learn from.
-It can give you reasonable predictions, correctly identiftying the top seven vote recipients.
+It can give you reasonable predictions, correctly identifying the top seven vote recipients.
 But only after accounting for Davis and Jokić does it order them correctly.

-The model still struggles with edge cases.
+And it isn't only a "Power Forward" playing Center or a Center posting statistics in an unprecedented way that causes issues with sparse data.
 Another important type of edge case, discussed in [greater detail](https://davidvollendroff.github.io/2020-01-10-All-NBA-Centers/) in the original post, is the effect injuries have on swaying voters.
 So few All-NBA-level Centers have succumbed to injury at inopportune times that the model has no chance of dealing with those rare occurrences where they actually do.

 Luckily we can do _much_ better

-## Widen our view

-### Throwing out positions
+## Throwing out positions
 Instead of building a model that only cares about what it means to be an All-NBA Center, what if instead we ask, "What does it mean to be an All-NBA __player__?"
 With a flexible definition of "Center", plus using statistics from __all__ NBA players irrespective of position, we go from predictions of:
 __1st Team__ Karl-Anthony Towns
 __2nd Team__ Joel Embiid